learnk8s/learnk8s.io/src/microsAuthentication/content.md

    service running inside the cluster.
 The destination service doesn’t have any way to verify whether the token it was presented with was meant for itself at all.

 Tokens associated with Service Accounts are verified by the Kubernetes API.

-In particular, there’s a specific component in charge of validating and rejecting them: the **Token Review API**.
+In particular, there's a specific component in charge of validating and rejecting them: the **Token Review API**.

 Let’s manually create a token and validate it against the Token Review API.